Stanlake J. W. T. Samkange: Early life and education

-He moved to the United States and earned a Ph.D. from Indiana University Bloomington.
-In the U.S., he worked as a journalist, opened a public relations firm, and taught African history at institutions including Harvard University and Northeastern University.
+Samkange moved to the United States where he took further education at the Indiana University at Bloomington.
+After earning his Ph.D. from that institution, he worked as a journalist and then opened a public relations firm.
+He also taught African history at various universities in the US, including Harvard University and in 1978 he was professor of African American studies at Northeastern University, Boston.